What is the All-Party Parliamentary Group on Customer Service?

 Minutes from each meeting and further information on the topics covered

-Read the minutes from the most recent APPG meeting which looked at the role of customer service in improving the performance of banks and the financial services sector.
+Read the minutes from the October 2016 APPG meeting which looked at the role of customer service in improving the performance of banks and the financial services sector.

 Read the minutes from the July 2016 APPG meeting looking at regulation and customer service.